Stock market today: Wall Street drifts in mixed trading

 Yields have also climbed as investors have seen former President Donald Trump's chances of re-election improving.
 Economists say a Trump win could help push inflation higher in the long term, and worsening inflation could push the Fed to hike interest rates.

-Trump Media & Technology Group, the company that tends to move more with Trump’s re-election odds than on its own profit prospects, climbed another 7.2% to $50.760 Tuesday.
+Trump Media & Technology Group, the company that tends to move more with Trump’s re-election odds than on its own profit prospects, climbed another 12.3% to $53.20 Tuesday.
+It was moving so sharply that trading of its stock was briefly halted several times during the morning.
 The parent company of Trump’s Truth Social platform has been rallying since hitting a bottom of roughly $12 in late September.

-Another winner was McDonald's, which added 0.9% after edging past analysts' forecasts for profit and revenue int he latest quarter.
-That was even though an important underlying measure of revenue sank more in the latest quarter than Wall Street was expecting.
-The fast-food chain is also still smarting from the effects of a recent E. coli outbreak.

 Several Big Tech stocks were also among the strongest forces pushing upward on the S&P 500.
-That includes Alphabet, which will be the latest member of the influential group of stocks known as the "Magnificent Seven" to report its quarter results after trading ends for the day.
-The parent company of Google added 0.7%.
+Alphabet rose 1.2% ahead of its profit report that's scheduled to arrive after trading ends for the day.
+The parent company of Google will be the latest member of the influential group of stocks known as the "Magnificent Seven" to report its quarterly results, and each will have to deliver big growth to justify their high prices.

 Treasury yields climbed again Tuesday, and the 10-year yield rose to 4.31% from 4.28% late Monday and just 3.60% in the middle of last month.
 Treasury yields, like stocks, have historically tended to be shaky heading into an Election Day, only to calm afterward regardless of which party wins.